kschulz20/battleship/my-app/README.md

       (i.e., rid handlePlayerClick of
       code duplication)

-- [ ] add ability for game to detect    5 (K)
-      that game is over and display
-      status message

 - [ ] write ai for 2nd board            21

 - [x] update square visuals so user     2 (P)